justingrammens/THAT-2022-WI/Hello_ML_World/README.md

     1. Select the menu item Tools -> Manage Libraries
     2. Search for "TensorFlow Lite"
     3. Install
-4. Open Tensrfolow Lite Examples
+4. Open Tensorflow Lite Examples
-    1. File -> Examples -> Arduino TensorFlow Lite
+    1. File -> Examples -> Arduino_TensorFlow Lite -> hello_world
 5. Review source code
-    1. Look at sine_model_data.cpp - this is the quantized model lives.
+    1. Specifically look at sine_model_data.cpp - this is the quantized model lives.
+    2. Look in hello_world.ino since this is the main part of the application where the standard setup() and loop() Arduino functions live.
 6. Build by selecting "compile"
 7. Ensure you have the right hardware libraries installed
     1. Select Tools -> Board -> Board Manager